VA Loan Benefits

 Veterans can avoid paying most, if not all, of the closing costs associated with a loan.

 The VA allows sellers to pay up to 6% of closing costs and concessions.
-That means veterans don’t need a pile of cash on hand to cover those final costs associated with their loan.
+That means that veterans may not need a pile of cash on hand to cover those final costs associated with their loans.

-When you add this cost to the others you are avoiding with a VA loan, you begin to see just how monumental the savings can be.
+When you add these savings to the others you’re getting with a VA loan, you begin to see just how monumental the savings can be.

 4. Great Rates